 In order to help raise awareness and save lives, Beach Dental Center is committed to oral cancer screenings.
 During your regular check-ups we feel for lumps or irregular tissue changes in your neck, head, cheeks, and oral cavity and thoroughly examine the soft tissues in your mouth, specifically looking for any sores or discolored tissues.

-Possible warning signs of oral cancer may include:
+Possible warning signs may include:

 • A sore inside the mouth that bleeds easily or does not heal